-Koit Toome and Laura will represent Estonia in the 2017 Eurovision Song Contest with the song Verona
+Koit Toome & Laura will represent Estonia in the 2017 Eurovision Song Contest.

 Koit Toome and Laura are pop royalty in Estonia and both are returning to the Eurovision Song Contest.
 Koit represented Estonia in the competition in 1998 whilst Laura participated as part of Suntribe when the contest was last held in Kyiv in 2005.
 Their song for 2017 is called Verona and is described as a modern take on Romeo and Juliet.